Skip to main content

 Required: no

-The optionalSso field can be set to true for apps that can be installed optionally without using the Cloudron user management.
+Set the optionalSso field to true for apps you can install optionally without using Cloudron user management.

-This only applies if any Cloudron auth related addons are used.
-When set, the Cloudron will not inject the auth related addon environment variables.
-Any app startup scripts have to be able to deal with missing env variables in this case.
+This only applies when using Cloudron auth related addons.
+When set, Cloudron does not inject the auth related addon environment variables.
+App startup scripts must handle missing env variables in this case.

 runtimeDirs